folio-org/folio-org.github.io/guidelines/naming-conventions.md

 * `ui-` prefix for front-end UI modules (e.g. ui-users).
 * `stripes-` prefix for Stripes modules (e.g. stripes-core).

+Most module names will be in the plural sense, e.g. mod-notes, especially when responsible for collections of items.

 Some back-end modules are paired.
 For example `mod-inventory` is the business logic module, while `mod-inventory-storage` is the associated storage module.

 The [version number](/guidelines/contributing/#version-numbers) of a module uses semantic versioning.